-Figure 17-4 Work with Re-burdening Information form

-Select Approve from the Row menu.
+On the Work with Re-burdening Information form, select Approve from the Row menu.
 After you select Approve, the system runs the Approve Re-Burdening program (R52G35).

 17.3.5 Deleting a Reburdening Transaction Group

 Access the Work with Re-burdening Information form